 NYC's Biggest Food Festival, New Classes, a Can't-Miss Brunch and More

-Celebrate pumpkins, squash and even harvest macarons at ICE's most exciting October happenings.
+Celebrate pumpkins, squash and even harvest macarons at ICE's most exciting October and early November happenings.
 The New York City Wine and Food Festival is throwing five of its coveted annual events at our Lower Manhattan campus; you can be the first to take new recreational classes with seasonal themes; and Director of Sustainability Bill Telepan is hosting another Zero Waste brunch at Oceana.

 Meet the Culinary Entrepreneurs

 Indian food expert Maya Kaimal founded an eponymous food and product line in 2003 and has written two cookbooks, and a variety of articles and recipes.
 The Julia Child Award-winning author and experienced teacher has built a brand out of cuisine expertise and capitalized on a niche market.
 She'll share her success selling sauces, grains and chips online and at nationwide retailers via Maya Kaimal Fine Indian Foods on Oct.
 4.

 Register here for Meet the Culinary Entrepreneurs lectures, including Missy Robbins in November.